ilang-dev/i/README.md

 combinators
 ---

-The following combinators allow for the combining of 𝚒-expressions into computation graphs.
-These graphs represent complete 𝚒 programs with leaves representing inputs, roots representing outputs, and interior nodes representing the intermediate results of the computation.
+𝚒 programs are represented as computation graphs, leaves being the inputs, roots being the outputs, and interior nodes being the intermediate results of the computation.
+Individual 𝚒-expression are treated as atomic computation graphs comprised of a single root and 1 or 2 leaves.
+The following combinators are the graph wiring tools that allow for the composition of 𝚒-expressions into arbitrarily complex computation graphs.

-`compose` wires the leaves of one graph to the roots of another. `chain` does the inverse, wiring the roots of one graph to the leaves of another. `fanout` merges the inputs of two graphs, intuitively performing two different programs on the same set of inptus. `pair` concatenates the roots and leaves of two graphs such that they together can be handled as a single graph. `swap` swaps the order of the first two roots of a single graph.
+`compose` wires the leaves of one graph to the roots of another. `chain` does the inverse, wiring the roots of one graph to the leaves of another. `fanout` merges the inputs of two graphs, intuitively performing two different computations on the same set of inptus. `pair` concatenates the roots and leaves of two graphs such that they together can be handled as a single graph.
+`swap` swaps the order of the first two roots of a single graph.

 All of the combinators are well-defined for mixed arity.
 For example, `fanout` merges inputs pairwise left-to-right and simply leaves any unpaired inputs